 The sciatic nerve runs from your lower back, through the buttock, and down the back of your thigh.
 It then branches into smaller nerves that supply muscles in the lower leg and foot.
 So, when the sciatic nerve is irritated, you will experience pain starting from the hips and can extend even to your toes.

-Resting is important for a healthy life but doing so more than is required can lead to worsening of the pain.
-Therefore, physical activities even as small as walking around can should done in order to reduce your sciatic pain.
+Resting is important for a healthy life but doing more than is required can lead to worsening of the pain.
+Therefore, physical activities, even as small as walking around, should be done to reduce your sciatic pain.

 Luckily, with years of scientific research, there are a lot of surgical and non-surgical treatments available to treat your sciatica.
 At Illinois Back Institute, we offer all-natural treatment delivered by a unique team of doctors, chiropractors, physical therapists, nurse practitioners, and technicians to treat your sciatic pain.